mozilla/www.ccadb.org/cas/ALV.md

 To help enforce the rules at the intermediate certificate level, some CCADB Root Store Operators require [disclosure of intermediate certificates](/policy#4-intermediate-certificates).
 CCADB automatically runs ALV on the intermediate certificate records and reports the results to CA Owners and Root Store Operators in their CCADB home pages.

-CA Owners are required to annually update the audit and CP/CPS for their non-technically-constrained intermediate certificates chaining to root certificates included in a Root Store.
+CA Owners are required to annually update the audit and policy documents for their non-technically-constrained intermediate certificates chaining to root certificates included in a Root Store.
 To provide this information for intermediate certificates, directly [update the corresponding record](intermediates#updating-audit-statements) in the CCADB then click on the "Audit Letter Validation [ALV]" button.

 When the audit statements for an intermediate certificate are the same as the certificate that signed it, check the “Audits Same as Parent” checkbox instead of providing separate audit information.
 When the "Audits Same as Parent" field is checked for an intermediate certificate record, the CCADB will look up the parent chain until audit statements are found, and then run ALV using those audit statements.
 When the "Audits Same as Parent" field is not checked, the CCADB will directly pass the audit statements in the intermediate certificate record into ALV.